-FIREWORKS.
-Keep your pets away from any and all fireworks!
-These explosives contain toxic chemicals that can harm your pet and create noises that can terrify animals and will cause them to run away.
-The safest place for your pet during this time is in a secure room indoors.
+- Fireworks: Keep your pets away from any and all fireworks!
+These explosives contain toxic chemicals that can harm your pet and create noises that can terrify animals.
+We recommend keeping your pets indoors in a secure, quiet room.
 Remember that animals can hear things that we can’t, so be mindful of your animal’s behavior.
-Make sure that your pets are in a safe enclosed area like a crate or bedroom.
+Make sure that your pets are in a safe and enclosed area like a crate or bedroom.
 You may also want to leave a TV or radio on for them and tune it to a channel or station that is soothing.

-HEAT STROKE.
-Temperatures in the summer can easily reach the triple digits.
-Provide all animals attending your holiday festivities with access to the same comforts as your human guests.
-Remember that your pets don’t wear shoes, so make sure they stay off the pavement, concrete, and sand as it can reach over 130 degrees.
-Make sure there is a shaded area and plenty of fresh water available at all times.
+- Heatstroke: Temperatures in July can easily reach over 100 degrees.
+Provide all animals attending holiday festivities with access to the same comforts as your human guests.
+Remember that your pets don’t wear shoes, so make sure they stay off the hot pavement and concrete.
+Designate a shaded area for pets and provide plenty of fresh water at all times.
 Adding a few ice cubes to a bowl of water can make drinking more enticing to help pets stay hydrated.

-IDENTIFICATION & COLLAR.
-Make sure your animal is always wearing an ID tag and a secure collar.
-The HSVC will be providing FREE ID TAGS to anyone in need before the holiday.
-We highly recommend that you have your pet microchipped.
+- Identification & Collar: Make sure your animal is always wearing an updated ID tag and secure collar.
+We also highly recommend that you have your pet microchipped.
 Microchips will help ensure the safe return of your pet if it ends up lost during Independence Day festivities.
 The HSVC offers microchipping services for $15 including registration.
 We are also offering FREE ID tags now through July 10th to help prevent lost pets.
-Pet owners should also have a recent photo of your animal handy in case they do escape to help identify them.
+Pet owners should also have a recent photo of their animals handy in case they do escape to help identify them.

-FOOD & DRINKS.
-Keeping your pet on their normal diet is the safest way to keep them from suffering from any type of food-related illness.
+- Food & Drinks: Keeping your pet on their normal diet is the safest way to keep them from suffering from any type of food-related illness.
 Dogs left unsupervised can easily get into things that are potentially hazardous such as bones, twine, & toothpicks.
-Foods like onions, avocados, grapes, and yeast dough can be very dangerous to your animal’s health.
-Don’t forget to keep alcoholic drinks away from your pets!
+Foods such as onions, avocados, grapes, and yeast dough can be very dangerous to your animal’s health.
+Keep alcoholic drinks away from your pets!
 For a full list of potentially dangerous foods for your pets, visit the ASPCA website.

 Do you like this page?